E-CAM/E-CAM-Library/Classical-MD-Modules/modules/PIcore/readme.rst

 The examples 1. and 2.  use the initial coordinates consisting of 3200 atoms defined by the   -var input_COORDINATES_file example_3200b.lammps option, whereas   the examples 3. and 4. use the default coordinates of 400 atoms.
 The  RUNTIME and RELAXATION_time are very short for testing purposes.
-For  production runs they should be atleast ten times longer.
+For  production runs they should be at least ten times longer.

 `data-new8-thdy.py <https://gitlab.e-cam2020.eu/mackernan/Classical-MD-Modules/blob/PI/modules/PI/CORE/LJ/CLEAN-CODE/data-new8-thdy.py>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~